yusuke24eugene/php_signup_and_login_MVC/README.md

 - **Session Management**: Secure session management to keep users logged in.
 - **Password Hashing**: Passwords are securely hashed using PHP's `password_hash()` and `password_verify()` functions.
 - **MySQL Database**: Stores user data in a MySQL database.
-- **Basic Input Validation**: Simple validation on user input to prevent SQL injection and XSS attacks.
+- **Basic Input Validation**: Simple validation on user input to prevent SQL injection and XSS attacks

-## Prerequisites

-Before you begin, ensure you have the following installed:

-- PHP (version 7.4 or higher)
-- MySQL
-- Apache or any other PHP web server
-- A text editor or IDE (e.g., VS Code, Sublime Text)